 The Side plank dip position makes an effective component for your workout, as it engages a wide range of major muscle groups.

-- The primary muscle worked are the obliques and back, including the erector spinae, abs, and the transverse abdominus, as well as the gluteus maximus and hip flexors of the lower body.
+- The primary muscles worked are the obliques and back, including the erector spinae, abs, and the transverse abdominus, as well as the gluteus maximus and hip flexors of the lower body.

 - In addition, the move uses the serratus anterior, trapezius (traps), rhomboids, shoulder muscles.